 However, those who, Instead of seeing a failure as an insurmountable setback, make it to the pinnacle only do so by dusting themselves off, achieved their dreams and utilizes their learning from failures.

 Have you ever try to analyses the word ‘regret’?
-According to my opinion, just few people thought about it.
+According to my opinion, just a few people thought about it.
 It’s a feeling of heaviness deep within you.
 You try to ignore it, but you can’t.
 Dread and discouragement gradually seep into your thoughts.
-Sadness and guilt soon follow, until you are completely defeated.
+Sadness and guilt soon follow until you are completely defeated.

 But you should in mind that you are so worth it.
 Don’t let your past mistakes define your future.